Isilin/Filedepot/README.txt

 3) Check that your site has the Private file system path setup.
    Filedepot uses the private file system for it's file repository and is required.
    Typically the private file system is located outside of the website's public_html directory and this provides for a far more secure file repository since the files can not be accessed directly by a URL and there is no need to use other filesystem security like .htaccess.

 4) Enable the module using admin/modules
    The module will create a new content type called 'filedepot_folder'

-5) Review the module settings using admin/settings/filedepot Save your settings and at a minium, reset to defaults and save settings.
+5) Review the module settings using admin/settings/filedepot Save your settings and at a minimum, reset to defaults and save settings.
+   Review the file type filtering and extension mapping - this sets the allowable files that can be uploaded and the icon that appears in the listing to be associated with the file type.

-6) Access the module and run create some initial folders and upload files {siteurl}/index.php?q=filedepot    (/filedepot - with clean-urls on)
+6) Access the module and run create some initial folders and upload files {siteurl}/index.php?q=filedepot    ({siteurl}/filedepot - with clean-urls on)

 7) Review the permissions assigned to your site roles: {siteurl}/index.php?q=admin/user/permissions Users will need atleast 'access filedepot' permission to access filedepot and to view/download files.